4 Physicians Revisited: Dr. B & the Impact of Lifestyle Inflation

 Logging into facebook, he saw his colleagues and their families vacationing in Paris and enjoying new pontoons at their lake homes and Dr. B started to feel inadequate.
 It seemed half the kids in his upscale neighborhood were in private school and how many of their parents were doctors?
 The insurance salesman / financial advisor next door had three kids in private school, for crying out loud.
 And a new RV!

-Dr. B Opts to Upgrade
+Dr. B Opts for Lifestyle Inflation

 Dr. B and his wife decided it was time for a lifestyle upgrade.
 They’ve never seen Dr. Dahlgren’s balance sheet, but he’s obviously doing quite well.
 I mean, even his kids fly first class when they go skiing in the Alps.
 So from now on, Dr. B is going to live more like Dr. D.